kubernetes/kubernetes/v1.0/docs/admin/kube-controller-manager.md

 ### Synopsis

-The kubernetes controller manager is a daemon that embeds the core control loops shipped with Kubernetes.
+The Kubernetes controller manager is a daemon that embeds the core control loops shipped with Kubernetes.
 In applications of robotics and automation, a control loop is a non-terminating loop that regulates the state of the system.
 In Kubernetes, a controller is a control loop that watches the shared